-Kathy: Hm, good point.
+Kathy: Hmm.
+Good point.

-Jim: I mean, you’re sitting at that table.
-That applies.
-Paul explains, yeah, be content with the people around you and listen.
-And I like that.
+Jim: …Is saying, “Yeah.
+Be content with the people around you and listen.”
+And I – I like that.
 You touched on picture smart.
-Let’s move to that one, so we can get through the items here.
-But picture smart, I think I may have one child that does that.
+Let’s most to that one, so we can get through, uh, the items here.
+But picture smart, um, I think I may have one child that does that.
 He’s very good at art.
 I don’t know that, that necessarily connects it, but…

-Kathy: Yes, that’s interesting, Jim, because the smarts never work alone.
-So, someone who is body smart and thinks by movement and touch and has good control of their hand-eye coordination and is also picture smart, will often be able to build with clay…
+Kathy: Yes.
+See, that’s interesting, Jim, because the smarts never work alone.
+So, someone who is body smart thinks by movement and touch and has good control of their hand-eye coordination and is also picture smart, will often be able to build with clay…

 Kathy: Okay, so there is art as a component.
 The other thing that shows up for picture smart kids, who think with their eyes and pictures, would be fiction and history, because they read it and they see it.
 Or they hear a lecture and they see it and it gives life to that subject matter.